Virginia city official brings AR-15-style rifle to council meeting – triggering some colleagues

 The council critics said Clark should have told them in advance that he planned to bring the weapon – and one of them asked Clark to apologize for not doing so.

 “It was a disgrace, disheartening and an embarrassment,” Vice Mayor Lisa Lucas-Burke wrote to the council Thursday, according to the newspaper.
 “Most of us were blindsided by the display.”
 Lucas-Burke was among three council members who voted against the “Constitutional City” designation.
+The others were Councilman Shannon Glover and Mayor John Rowe.
+Glover had complained of being blindsided by Clark's gesture, the report said.

 Another critic was Fred Guttenberg, father of one of the victims of the Parkland, Fla., high school shooting in February 2018, who accused Clark of “open intimidation” and called on him to resign.

-Clark told Norfolk’s WTKR-TV that he was looking to make a point about gun rights
+Clark told Norfolk’s WTKR-TV that he was looking to make a point about gun rights.

 “I had a lot of people come and talk to me after it,” Clark told the station.
 “No one appeared intimidated.
 There [were] police officers that were there.
 They were aware that I had it.”